treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 ---
 layout: post
-title: "Keyword/Named Arguments in Python: How to Use Them"
+title: "Keyword (Named) Arguments in Python: How to Use Them"
 date: 2018-03-23 11:23:08 -0700
 comments: true
 categories: python